-The USS Mazama participated in several military operations during World War II, between 1944 and 1945.
+The USS Mazama participated in several military operations during World War II between 1944 and 1945.
 The first mission was in 1944 when she departed from Boston for the Pacific, heading towards Majuro.
-It arrived at the destination on the 4th of June and it started to provide ammunition to the ships at sea and to the port.
-Afterwards, the USS Mazama headed to Saipan where it arrived on June 21st, after the Battle of the Philippine Sea was over.
+It arrived at the destination on the 4th of June, and it started to provide ammunition to the ships at sea and the port.
+Afterward, the USS Mazama headed to Saipan, where it arrived on June 21, after the Battle of the Philippine Sea was over.
 As part of the Saipan-Tinian operations, the ship continued to supply ammunition to the units of the 5th Fleet.
-In August, the vessel returned home for a brief period and it came back to the conflict area in September.
+In August, the vessel returned home for a brief period, and it came back to the conflict area in September.

 In October, the USS Mazama was deployed in the Leyte Gulf for a period.
 Despite the fervent air activity in this area, the ship provided armament for the units of the 7th and 3rd Fleets, witnessing the battles of Samar and Surigao Strait.

 A month later, the USS Mazama sailed for the Ulithi Islands and the Kossol Roads.
 In December, the vessel needed more ammunition, so it headed to Espiritu Santo for replenishment and turned back to the Ulithi Islands in January 1945.
-During the same month, on the 12th of January, there was an explosion on board which caused critical damages to the vessel and lead to the death of one crewman, and severe injuries to other seven members.
-The USS Mazama was temporarily repaired by 6 March and in June she returned to the Philippines, carrying 5,000 tons of ammunition.
+During the same month, on the 12th of January, there was an explosion on board that caused critical damage to the vessel and led to the death of one crewman and severe injuries to other seven members.
+The USS Mazama was temporarily repaired by 6 March, and in June, she returned to the Philippines, carrying 5,000 tons of ammunition.
 The vessel was deployed in San Pedro Bay until the end of the war.

-From 1952, the ship started to operate off the East Coast after it had been assigned to the Service Force.
+In 1952, the ship started to operate off the East Coast after it had been assigned to the Service Force.
 USS Mazama served the Atlantic Fleet for five years; during this period, she took part in the conflicts related to the Suez Canal crisis that involved Israel, the UK, Egypt, and France.
-Afterwards, the vessel returned to the East Coast and it was decommissioned on the 10th of June 1957, in Texas.
+Afterward, the vessel returned to the East Coast, and it was decommissioned on the 10th of June 1957 in Texas.

-However, in 1961, the USS Mazama was called back to duty in order to take part in the exercises organized in the Atlantic and in the Caribbean Sea.
-Then, it was involved in the operations organized during the Cuban Quarantine in 1962 and in 1964 it went once more to the Mediterranean where it took part in the conflicts between Greece and Cyprus.
-Once it returned back home, in 1965, USS Mazama started to operate in Mayport, Davisville, and Rhode Island.
-In 1966, the vessel was deployed off the coast of Vietnam helping the 7th Fleet's units.
-By 20 December, the ship had completed its round the world journey and in 1967 it started to serve the 2nd Fleet.
+However, in 1961, the USS Mazama was called back to duty in order to take part in the exercises organized in the Atlantic and Caribbean Seas.
+Then, it was involved in the operations organized during the Cuban Quarantine in 1962, and in 1964 it went once more to the Mediterranean, where it took part in the conflicts between Greece and Cyprus.
+Once it returned back home in 1965, the USS Mazama started to operate in Mayport, Davisville, and Rhode Island.
+In 1966, the vessel was deployed off the coast of Vietnam, helping the 7th Fleet's units.
+By 20 December, the ship had completed its round-the-world journey, and in 1967 it started to serve the 2nd Fleet.
 In 1969, the USS Mazama went on a cruise in the Western Pacific.
-When it returned home, it was decommissioned for the last time in 1970, at Davisville.
+When it returned home, it was decommissioned for the last time in 1970 at Davisville.

 Asbestos Risk on the USS Mazama (AE-9)

 The dangerous effects of asbestos exposure were unknown to the public until the '70s.
 By that time, the US Navy had been using this toxic mineral virtually in all its ships.
 There is evidence that the Navy used over 300 asbestos-containing products on their vessels.
 Pursuing asbestos-containing materials was a common decision back in those times because these products were quite affordable and very efficient.
-Asbestos was a great insulator, it was resistant to chemical damage and it had an impressive strength.
-It was one of the most common insulation, fireproofing and construction materials.
-Most of the Navy vessels built prior to the 80's contained asbestos and the most concerning fact is that the dangerous mineral was present all over the ship.
+Asbestos was a great insulator, it was resistant to chemical damage, and it had impressive strength.
+It was one of the most common insulation, fireproofing, and construction materials.
+Most of the Navy vessels built prior to the 80s contained asbestos, and the most concerning fact is that the dangerous mineral was present all over the ship.
 Therefore, no one was safe, whether they worked on the deck or in the boiler room.

 Asbestos exposure was inevitable for the crewmen who used to spend months aboard the Navy ships.
-Asbestos is nowadays a proven carcinogen and some of the most frequent diseases linked to this toxic mineral are mesothelioma, asbestosis, pleural plaques, and lung cancer.
+Asbestos is nowadays a proven carcinogen, and some of the most frequent diseases linked to this toxic mineral are mesotheliomas, asbestosis, pleural plaques, and lung cancer.
 These conditions are particularly hard to identify because they have a long latency period, meaning that someone who was exposed to asbestos decades ago can be diagnosed today.
-The advantage for those who have recently found out that they suffer from an asbestos-related disease is that they can access monetary compensation.
-The VA grants financial and medical support to veterans whose exposure occurred during military service.
-To access this award, you need to file a claim which will be carefully analyzed by the VA who will then decide if you are eligible.
+The advantage for those who have recently found out that they suffer from a malignant asbestos-related disease is that they can access monetary compensation.
+The VA grants financial and medical support to veterans whose exposure occurred during military service and who have developed cancer.
+To access this award, you need to file a claim which will be carefully analyzed by the VA, who will then decide if you are eligible.